 - Bi-directional sync

-- Runs on Windows desktop only (no Mac, Linux, or cloud version)
+- Runs on Windows desktop only

 Setup process: Download the Windows app, run it, authenticate with your calendar providers, click “Sync” whenever you want to sync.
 Setup time: 5–10 minutes.
 Requires some technical comfort.